swc-project/website/pages/docs/configuration/compilation.md

 ### jsc.experimental.plugins

-It follows resolving rule of node.js, with some exception for official plugins.
+It follows resolving rule of node.js,.

 Specify the plugin name like